vintagepc/MK404/index.md

 ### Simulated SD card support and Serial I/O

 - MK404 comes with an internal utility to help you make blank FAT32 SD card images of varying sizes.
 There is also a convenient build step that will copy the contents of the `SDCard` folder into the image if you have `mtools` installed on your system.
-- You can also connect the simulated serial port to a pseudoterminal (pty) and use any standard serial utility to send it GCode or commands.
+- You can also connect the simulated serial port to a pseudo-terminal (pty) and use any standard serial utility to send it GCode or commands.

 ### Much, much more!